paperless-ngx/paperless-ngx/docs/usage.md

     If your paperless-ngx instance is behind a reverse-proxy you may want to create an exception to bypass any authentication layers that are part of your setup in order to make links truly publicly-accessible.
 Of course, do so with caution.

+## PDF Actions

+Paperless-ngx supports 3 basic editing operations for PDFs (these operations cannot be performed on non-PDF files):

+- Merging documents: available when selecting multiple documents for 'bulk editing'
+- Rotating documents: available when selecting multiple documents for 'bulk editing'.
+Note that rotation alters the source file.
+- Splitting documents: available from an individual documents details page

 ## Best practices {#basic-searching}

 Paperless offers a couple tools that help you organize your document